Minimum Rectilinear Polygons for Given Angle Sequences: NP-Hardness of the General Case

 \section{NP-Hardness of the General Case}

-In this section we show the NP-hardness of our problem for all three objectives: for minimizing the perimeter of the polygon, the area of the polygon, and the size of the bounding box.
-We first consider the following special problem from whose NP-hardness we then derive the three desired proofs.
+In contrast to the special cases that we efficiently solve in later sections, the general case of our problem turns out to be \NP-hard.
+In two steps, we show \NP-hardness for all three objectives: minimizing the perimeter of the polygon, the area occupied by the polygon, and the area of the bounding box.
+First, in Section~\ref{sec:np-fitboundingbox}, we consider the base problem defined below from whose \NP-hardness we then derive the three desired results in Section~\ref{sec:np-fitboundingbox}.
+As a warm-up, we show via a reduction from our base problem that realizing angle sequences by polylines that minimize the area of their bounding box is \NP-hard; see Section~\ref{sec:np-polylines}.

-\textsc{FitUpperRight}: Given an angle sequence~$S$ and positive integers~$\bx$ and~$\by$, is there a polygon realizing $S$ within an axis-parallel rectangle~$R$ of width~$\bx$ and height~$\by$ such that the first vertex of~$S$ lies in the upper right corner of~$R$?